 Where to Stay for the Denali Road Lottery

 You have two options for sleeping the night before the road lottery (and I would highly recommend also sleeping there the following night, so you’re not traveling AND doing the Road lottery the same day).
 You can camp in the park, or you can stay at one of the many hotels just outside it.
 When I did the road lottery, we camped at the Savage River Campground, 15 miles into the park.
-Savage River is a beautiful campground along the river in the forest that is quieter than Riley Creek, your other option that is busier but is also closer to the Visitor Center where you will go in the morning to pick up your permit.
+Savage River is a beautiful campground along the river in the forest that is quieter than the Riley Creek Campground, your other option that is busier but is also closer to the Visitor Center where you will go in the morning to pick up your permit.
+You can make a reservation for camping in advance after you secure your permit.

 If you’re camping, expect cold and wet weather and make sure to have all food and toiletries secured in your vehicle at all times to protect bears (and yourself from bears).